 Currently, there are no drugs that can control the disease progression of osteoarthritis, so the current therapeutic approaches are very limited.
 However, there are more and more preclinical studies suggesting the endocannabinoid system as a therapeutic target for osteoarthritic pain.
 Some studies have shown that the properties of cannabinoids have an antinociceptive effect in osteoarthritis and suggest an active involvement of the endocannabinoid system in the pathophysiology of this disease.

 The endocannabinoid system extends through the body through many cannabinoid receptors that interact directly or indirectly with the cannabinoids.
 In addition, the ECS (endocannabinoid system) plays a physiological role in the regulation of inflammation, pain and joint function.
 All this supports the therapeutic potential of cannabinoids such as CBD, THC, CBN etc. in the treatment of osteoarthritis.

 To date, too few clinical evidence (studies) have been provided to substantiate these promising preclinical evidence for the use of cannabinoids in the treatment of osteoarthritis.
-To get cannabinoids officially as a therapeutic for osteoarthritis, there is still a long way to go, which will hopefully start soon with new studies.
+To officially confirm cannabinoids as a therapeutic solution for osteoarthritis, there is still a long way to go, which will hopefully start soon with new studies.